It’s the perfect keto meatloaf! Almond flour and parmesan add flavor and keep the juices in. The glaze is made with unsweetened ketchup.

 - Add in the ground beef, almond flour and Parmesan.
 Gently mix, just until uniform.

-- Shape the mixture into a rectangular loaf and place on the prepared baking sheet.
+- Shape the mixture into a rectangular loaf (as shown in the video) and place on the prepared baking sheet.
 Brush the loaf with the ketchup.

 - Bake the meatloaf until the center of the loaf registers 160° F, 50-60 minutes.